Pioglitazone for Lung Cancer with Cachexia

 The trial requires that you stop taking any medications that are CYP2C inhibitors or inducers, like gemfibrozil or rifampin.
 If you are on these medications, you will need to discuss alternatives with your doctor.

-Is pioglitazone generally safe for humans?
+Is there any evidence suggesting that pioglitazone is likely to be safe for humans?

 This trial is for adults over 18 with advanced non-small-cell lung cancer and cachexia, a condition causing weight loss and muscle wasting.
 Participants must have insulin resistance but not diabetes, be able to follow the study plan, and consent to biospecimen collection.
 Exclusions include heart failure, pregnancy, MRI contraindications, prior TZD therapy or sensitivity, bladder cancer history, certain drug use, and inadequate liver function.